Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Our first is value.

-We eliminate the cost curve, strengthening domestic industry and positioning the US as the leader in innovation.
+We eliminate the cost curve, strengthening domestic industry and positioning the U.S. as the leader in innovation.

 Time.

-When we look at our adversaries, Russia, China, Iran, they are rapidly advancing their drone technology, posing an immediate threat to global security.
+We look at our adversaries, Russia, China, Iran, they are rapidly advancing their drone technology, posing an immediate threat to global security.

 America must act now, staying in the race with a critical milestone geared towards 2027.